 Paper Moon: research towards the development of content for a new novel, based on the stories of Australian deserters.

-Victoria will research the profile of and historical circumstances surrounding the deserter or illegal absentee in WWl.
-A largely untold story, Victoria will use her research to develop a fictional work about a deserter and his life story.
+Victoria researches the profile of and historical circumstances surrounding the deserter or illegal absentee during the First World War.
+A largely untold story, Victoria is developing a fictional work about a deserter and his life story.

 Mother ANZAC Annie Wheeler

 Annie Wheeler, also known as Mother Wheeler provided enormous support for Queensland soldiers and their families during WWl by corresponding with hundreds of them on a regular basis, sometimes providing soldiers with money if needed and helping families to locate their loved ones.